ipfs-shipyard/go-libp2p-kitsune/README.md

 `-d` (mandatory) Comma-separated list of downstream go-ipfs node API port multiaddrs
      (e.g. `/ip4/10.0.1.42/tcp/5002,/ip4/10.0.5.3/tcp/5002`).
 The backing go-ipfs
-     nodes must allow access to the `/api/v0/id` and `/api/v0/refs`.
+     nodes must allow access to the `/api/v0/id` and `/api/v0/refs` GRPC endpoints.

 `-l` (optional) Multiaddr to listen on for TCP/UDP traffic (e.g. `/ip4/127.0.0.1/tcp/4001`).
      IP `0.0.0.0` means listening on all available IP addresses.
-The default is `/ip4/0.0.0.0/tcp/0` (all IP addresses, random port)
+The default is `/ip4/0.0.0.0/tcp/0` (all IP addresses, random port).

 `-w` (optional in normal mode, mandatory in preload mode) Multiaddr to listen
-     on for WebSocket traffic, with or without the `/ws` protocol (e.g. `/ip4/127.0.0.1/tcp/8080`).
+     on for WebSocket traffic, with or without the `/ws` protocol (e.g. `/ip4/127.0.0.1/tcp/8080` or `/ip4/127.0.0.1/tcp/8080/ws`).
 IP `0.0.0.0` means listening on all available IP addresses.
-The default is `/ip4/0.0.0.0/tcp/0` (all IP addresses, random port)
+The default is `/ip4/0.0.0.0/tcp/0` (all IP addresses, random port).

 `-k` (optional) Name of the keyfile.
 When Kitsune starts up the first time it will
      store its private key in this file.
-The next times it will read this file to get its identity/private key
+The next times it will read this file to get its identity/private key.

 `-p` (optional) Enable preload mode and indicate the preload API port (see below)